The adventure begins when you climb aboard an all-terrain

 Seismic work is also performed at sea, using boats and air guns to

-use GPS and conventional survey equipment to create maps and design
+global positioning systems and conventional survey equipment to

 - Line Clearing: